Microwave radiometry of a quantum-critical, hybrid Josephson array: Introduction

-Fundamentally, the non-equilibrium behavior of superconductor-insulator systems has been a subject of great theoretical interest.
-Owing to the presence of integrability in the limit of high energy density, arrays of Josephson junctions theoretically exhibit slow thermalization in the classical case \cite{mithun_weakly_2018,mithun_dynamical_2019}.
-In the quantum case, many-body localized and multi-fractal metallic phases are predicted \cite{pino_nonergodic_2016,pino_multifractal_2017}.
-Near the superconductor-insulator transition, analyses based on critical field theories \cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006} and gauge-gravity duality \cite{sonner_hawking_2012} have predicted that non-equilibrium noise is described by an effective temperature whose scaling with applied bias is controlled by the dynamical critical exponent.
-Testing these predictions requires an experimental probe of non-equilibrium behavior, moving beyond the traditional transport probes of superconductor-insulator physics.
+In weak superconductors, quantum fluctuations lead to a zero-temperature quantum phase transition from superconducting to insulating behavior \cite{sacepe_quantum_2020}.
+On the superconducting side of the transition, anomalous metallic resistance saturation is commonly observed at low temperature ~\cite{jaeger_onset_1989,ephron_observation_1996,crauste_thickness_2009,eley_approaching_2012,han_collapse_2014,boettcher_superconducting_2018,boettcher_dynamical_2023,ienaga_broadened_2024}.
+Anomalous metallic behavior challenges theoretical understanding by suggesting a two-dimensional metal at $T=0$~\cite{abrahams_scaling_1979,kapitulnik_colloquium_2019}, and has characteristics of a distinct thermodynamic phase~\cite{boettcher_Berezinskii_2022}.
+On the other hand, in several cases it has been experimentally shown that increased filtering eliminates or reduces anomalous-metallic behavior, indicating that the phenomenon could be due to a lack of thermalization~\cite{tamir_sensitivity_2019,shin_effect_2020}.
+Recently, the low-frequency noise of an anomalous-metallic system was measured, confirming the presence of non-equilibrium behavior \cite{haug_excess_2024}.
+Our work adds to this effort by finding non-equilibrium behavior in a second, established model system, while providing novel features such as one thousand times higher measurement frequency, \textit{in-situ} calibration of the sample's circuit parameters, and full isolation from undesirable back-action effects.

-Here, we answer this challenge by measuring microwave radiation proximal to the superconductor-insulator quantum phase transition, focusing on an array of superconductor-semiconductor hybrid Josephson junctions as a tunable model system \cite{eley_approaching_2012,boettcher_superconducting_2018}.
-We observe excess radiation coincident with the onset of resistance saturation.
-Adapting methodology from the calibration of microwave radiometers \cite{dicke_atmospheric_1946}, quantum-limited amplifiers \cite{castellanos-beltran_amplification_2008}, and axion haloscopes \cite{brubaker_first_2017}, we convert measured microwave noise power to an equivalent sample temperature.
-The extracted temperature is found to be compatible with the sample falling out of equilibrium with the cryostat in the anomalous metallic regime.
+A second and equally important motivation for our work is to test predictions of universal non-equilibrium behavior near quantum critical points.
+Analyses based on critical field theories~\cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006} and gauge-gravity duality~\cite{sonner_hawking_2012} have predicted that, near the superconductor-insulator quantum phase transition, non-equilibrium noise is described by an effective temperature whose scaling with applied bias is controlled by the dynamical critical exponent.
+Our work tests this theoretical prediction.